logo

 • If you make mistakes, they’ll be quite costly

-• Tools for the job are expensive
+• Tools for the job are quite expensive

 • You won’t get any discounts on materials